 }

-Pass a dictionary object mapping in text in the Widget to your own language, for example:
+Pass a dictionary object mapping in text in the Widget to your own language, for example; to replace Recipient's physical address with a different text:

 authToken: '..Bz6_qCOyQ7tomzGjzxMpTifylRYxPm1x1gwYQfecD6-CGGawmZ4u2bIvu2wxh55xehqanCrk_aP6pXB6ZXMTPgA',